avihayb/useful-time/README.md

 The library formats dates to follow this pattern:
 `{date}({day of week}) {time}({time until datetime})`

-The date is formatted using ISO 8601.
+The date is formatted using ISO 8601, except for the compact format which is uses the absoleate --mm-dd.
 The day of week, time and time until datetime are formatted using the locale's time format.

 If the locale time is lexically sortable (e.g. using 24h format), the format will also be lexically sortable.
 Note that default `en-US` uses 12h format (AM/PM) which is not lexically sortable.